 • Assess and systematically collect comprehensive and accurate information to plan one-on-one and group programs/interventions.

 • Collaboratively plan and develop care plans that identify measurable and meaningful goals, modalities, techniques, and interventions specific to the needs of the person.

-• Implement program plans using current, relevant interventions to encourage meaningful participation, make changes in the person’s well-being, and engage in life activities.
+• Implement program plans using current, evidence-based interventions to encourage meaningful participation, make changes in the person’s well-being, and engage in life activities.

-• Conduct evaluation and research to determine changes that occur based on programs implemented.
+• Conduct evaluation to determine changes that occur based on programs implemented.

 • Deliver therapeutic recreation programs that respect diversity of the people that they serve.